13 Dog Friendly Landscaping Ideas

 Use Safe Materials

 Be sure to use materials that are safe for pets.
 Materials should be easy to walk on and not get too hot for a dog’s foot pads.
 People for the Ethical Treatment of Animals (PETA) says flat rocks, pavers and bricks are good choices.
 Pebbles and rocks are also good choices as long as they aren’t sizes that will get stuck in paws.
 However, note that some dogs may be tempted to eat small pebbles.
 Learn how to build a chain link outdoor dog kennel.
+Your dog may also love these dog kennel designs.

 You’ll need a place where your pet can get some exercise.
 Be sure there is space for your dog to run and play without running into anything.
 Every pet owner should know these 19 cleaning tips.